Pressio/pressio-rom/include/pressio/solvers_nonlinear/DEVELOPER_GUIDE.md

 It also allows the solver loop to be written generically, without knowing in advance what exact data is involved.
 The solver loop acts as the coordinator.
 It knows the sequence of operations but delegates the actual computations to free functions and uses the registry to access the shared data.
 This design is especially helpful when implementing multiple solver types (e.g., Newton-Raphson, Gauss-Newton, Levenberg-Marquardt), because the loop can be customized or reused with minimal duplication.

+The file `functions.hpp` defines a set of internal helper functions that carry out the basic operations needed during a nonlinear solve.
+These functions are not solver-specific—they are used by different solver types and are called from within the solver loop.
+Each function is responsible for a focused task, such as computing a residual, forming a Jacobian, updating the state.
+These functions are designed to operate on data stored in the registry, using tag-based access, and they rely on the system and state provided during the solve.
+By organizing the logic into separate free functions, the code stays modular, easier to test, and easier to extend.
+For example, here is a high-level description of the roles of some key functions defined in this file:
+* **compute\_residual**: Computes the nonlinear residual vector by evaluating the user-provided system at the current state and storing the result in the registry.
+* **compute\_jacobian**: Computes the Jacobian matrix of the system at the current state and stores it in the registry.
+* **compute\_residual\_and\_jacobian**: A combined version that evaluates both the residual and the Jacobian in a single call, if the system supports doing so efficiently.
+These functions form the building blocks of the solver loop.
+Each iteration of the solver calls some or all of them, depending on the solver strategy.
+Because each function performs a single task, the design makes it easier to adapt the loop for different solvers or plug in custom logic if needed.
+They work together with the registry and the solver loop to drive the nonlinear solve.